-Most people with occasional PVCs do not have symptoms.
-When symptoms do happen, they are usually minor.
+Most people with occasional PVCs don't have symptoms.
+When symptoms do happen, they're usually minor.
 Sometimes PVCs cause an unpleasant awareness of the heartbeat (palpitations).
-Some people may describe feeling a “skipped” or “extra” heartbeat.
-Dizziness, near-fainting, and a pounding sensation in the neck are other possible symptoms.
+Some people may describe feeling a skipped or extra heartbeat.
+Dizziness, near-fainting, anxiety, and a pounding sensation in the neck are other possible symptoms.

 Generally, PVCs cause dangerous symptoms only if the person has another heart problem.
 For example, they might happen in someone whose ventricle already squeezes poorly.
 So if you have heart failure, you may notice more symptoms, like shortness of breath.
 You may also be more likely to have symptoms the more PVCs you have.

 How are PVCs diagnosed?

 Your healthcare provider will ask about your health history and give you a physical exam.
-An irregular heartbeat may heard when the healthcare provider listens to your heart with a stethoscope.
+An irregular heartbeat may heard when the provider listens to your heart with a stethoscope.
 An electrocardiogram (ECG) may be done.
 This is usually the first test for diagnosis.
-This test lets your healthcare provider see the signal of your heartbeat as it moves through the heart during a short amount of time.
+This test lets your provider see the signal of your heartbeat as it moves through the heart during a short amount of time.
 If you have any PVCs while the ECG is being done, they will show up on the ECG.
-In some cases, your healthcare provider might recommend ECG monitoring over a day or two, or up to 30 days.
+In some cases, your provider might recommend ECG monitoring over a day or two, or up to 30 days.
 This can be done with Holter monitors or other types of heart monitors.
 This can help to catch PVCs that don’t happen often.

-These may be the only tests your healthcare provider will need.
+These may be the only tests your provider will need.
 You may need more testing if you have PVCs often, or many in a row.
-Your healthcare provider may do some testing to look for other causes, including potential heart problems.
+Your provider may do some testing to look for other causes, including potential heart problems.
 These tests might include: